Efrat (organization): Political stance

 Efrat has traditionally avoided political lobbying, and thinks that showy protests are ineffective.
 However, they have responded to some political situations.
-In 1997, they opposed a anti-abortion bill put forward by the ultra-Orthodox Shas party that would have treated providing an abortion as first-degree murder.
+In 1997, they opposed an anti-abortion bill put forward by the ultra-Orthodox Shas party that would have treated providing an abortion as first-degree murder.
 When questioned by a committee in the Knesset in 2014, Efrat recommended that Israel reduce the barriers to abortion by eliminating a requirement for approval by a committee.
 On the other hand, in the late 1990s, they distributed a translated copy of the anti-abortion propaganda film, The Silent Scream, to all members of the Israeli parliament.

 They frame their work in terms of women's rights and the right of informed consent.
 Their main political stance is about the vulnerability of the Jewish population, and some of their advertisements have expressed concern about too few Jewish babies being born.
 They describe their activities as saving lives and a type of "internal aliyah".
 Their donor-oriented advertisements have claim that they are "making a demographic difference for Israel" and "strengthening the Jewish people".
 As a practical matter, they believe that a woman cannot have personal agency and make her own choice if she can not financially support the results of her preferred choice.

 Their volunteers have traditionally not joined anti-abortion protests, used disturbing imagery, promoted religious claims against abortion, or otherwise engaged in the kinds of activities that characterize the United States anti-abortion movement.
 In 2013, Schussheim said that "Efrat has never claimed that abortion is murder".
 However, over time, scholars have observed more American influence and more US-style rhetoric from the organization.
 Efrat is not a religious organization and does not make any statement regarding the religious or moral standing of abortion.